Home

 If you have some onions and beef broth you can make French Onion Soup.
 It has been made for centuries and was once considered a soup for poor people.
 I guess because almost everyone must have had onions available.

-The modern version of this soup apparently originated in France in the 17th century.
-The onions were carmelized, added to beef stock and topped with dry bread (croutons) and cheese.
+The onions were caramelized, added to beef stock and topped with dry bread (croutons) and cheese.

 From the reading I have done, the cheese that was used was gruyere, a cheese made in the Gruyere district of Switzerland.
 This restaurant soup recipe calls for using Swiss cheese, a cheese that is a member of the Gruyere family of cheeses.